Lt Gen Henry Archibald Watson and His First Wife?

 Lt Gen Henry Archibald Watson passed away in Abbethune, Forfarshire, Scotland on the 22nd August 1855 aged 75 and left his entire state to his daughter Louisa.

-Maxine recalls, her mother Mimi, telling her that Uncle Archie, the General’s grandson, would on occasion visit his cousins in India.
+Maxine Horsfall recalled, her mother Mimi Maxwell-Gumbleton, telling her that Uncle Prof. Archie Watson, the General’s grandson, would on occasion visit his cousins in India.
 Otherwise nothing else is known.

 There appears little actual evidence to be had from the Watson side.
 It remains anecdotal.
 There may still be a high probability of Grandie being half Indian / half Scot; and given the political influence of his father, that his mother could have been from within the ruling family; though whether a sister or a cousin of Patiala’s remains unclear.
 Maxine had previously said to that it was the sister, but it is now too late to determine if this was exaggeration or truth.